bad-mushroom/q3-spinup/README.md

 ## Setup Instructions

 First step is to get this code on your server, or wherever you plan on hosting your Quake 3 server.
 The steps below will guide you through that process.
-These steps also assume a Linux environemnt but they should be simple enough to follow along with their Mac or Windows equivalents.
+These steps also assume a Linux environment but they should be simple enough to follow along with their Mac or Windows equivalents.

 ### Download